unjica/marvel/README.md

 - Loading states are shown during data fetching
 - Automatic retry mechanism for failed requests
 - Deduplication of comic entries to prevent duplicates
+- Invalid dates are handled gracefully with 'Unknown' fallback

 ## Future Improvements